Christmas is for the children – the children know this and start carefully putting together their desired selection of gifts long before Advent.

 Creating the required photo series could also be extremely fun: 15-year-old Melanie spends an afternoon in front of the mirror with her friend, a lot of make-up and her camera phone, with the result that Grandma finally has enough photos of her granddaughter – every month in a different style and with a different expression.

 Girls also love to play dress-up.
-Grandparents then see their granddaughter in the photo calendar as an angel in a nightgown, a sex bomb in a disco outfit, a tough businesswoman in a sleek business suit, and Bumblebee in last year's carnival costume.
-Son Leon, 14, goes on a cross-country bike ride with his friend Jannick and takes lots of photos for the calendar, in which he's really dirty.
+Grandparents then see their granddaughter in the photo calendar as an angel in a nightgown, as a bombshell in a disco outfit, as a tough businesswoman in a smart business suit, and as Bumblebee in last year's carnival costume.
+Their son Leon, 14 years old, goes on a cross-country bike tour with his friend Jannick and takes lots of photos for the calendar, in which he's really covered in dirt.

 The photo calendar can, of course, also be filled with a series of photos that reflect the grandparents' interests, for example, photos from various theater performances or from an online photo database containing free images.
 Or a walk along the sights of their hometown, or a city that the grandparents have long planned to visit.